Sagebox/Sagebox-rs/README.md

 # A High-Performance, Procedural GUI Designed for Rapid, Creative Development

+### Write plain linear, procedural code with no boilerplate.

 Sagebox was created to make it easy to develop full-scale, procedural applications with advanced GUI controls, while also bringing back the simplicity of creating fun-with-graphics programs.

 With simple, linear code, Sagebox lets you create windows, GUI controls and graphical output, without any boilerplate or the overhead of an event-driven framework.